 Basics Facts about Software Patents

 (The information on this page is only intended as a brief introduction to computer software patent law issues.
 A series of US Federal Court decisions has periodically reinterpreted US patent law so as to modify or clarify certain requirements for being granted a US patent on software based inventions.
 Please see the disclaimer page on this website.)

 Do Software Patents Exist?

 The concept of a “software patent” is somewhat of a misnomer.
-A pure software algorithm that is disembodied from any technology or machine is probably not “eligible subject matter according to US patent law.
+A pure software algorithm that is disembodied from any technology or machine is probably not patent eligible subject matter according to US patent law.
 This means that the subject matter of the patent claims won’t even be examined for any other patentability issues like novelty as long as the USPTO considers that it is not patent eligible subject matter.

-However the software processes operating within an invention that produces useful, concrete and tangible results can probably be included within the patent claim set for the invention.
+However the software processes that control an invention that produces useful, concrete and tangible results can possibly be included within the patent claim set in a patent application for the invention.
 This is generally true even when the software processes are essential for producing the useful, concrete, and tangible results provided by the invention.

-In that general sense “software patents” can be said to exist.
+In that general sense, patents for software controlled inventions can be said to exist.

 How are computer software patents and business method patents classified by the USPTO?